Common signs of mental/emotional distress to look out for in yourself and others:

 - If you, or someone you know, is in immediate danger of harm call 111 straight away.

-- If an immediate response isn’t required but you need crisis mental health emergency treatment, assistance and information, contact Southern District Health Board crisis line (emergency psychiatric team) on 0800 467 846.
+- If an immediate response isn’t required but you need crisis mental health emergency treatment, assistance and information, contact the Te Whatu Ora crisis line (emergency psychiatric team) on 0800 467 846.
 Press 1 for Southland (includes Queenstown) or 2 for Otago.

 - Do you have access to an Employee Assistance Programme (EAP) at work?
 Many businesses offer this as part of their staff health, safety and wellbeing programmes.
 It's a confidential, free option for people to share their worries - work or personal - with someone who’s trained to listen and help.